esanmiguelc/Mastermind/README.md

 **How to play**

-Download the repo, in a ruby shell load 'game.rb'
+Download the repo, in a ruby shell load 'board.rb'

 The player thinks of a pattern and the computer will attempt to get the correct answer.